-The preliminary hearing is set to make certain that a felony defendant has received a copy of the charging document and is read the substance of each offense; and to determine probable cause before forwarding to circuit court.
+The preliminary hearing is set to make certain that a felony defendant has received a copy of the charging document and is read the substance of each offense; and to determine probable cause before forwarding to Circuit Court.
 The defendant is entitled to cross-examine witnesses but not to present evidence.
 Preliminary hearings are conducted on felony summons cases.

-Defendants whose cases include felony charges with exclusive circuit court jurisdiction may request a preliminary hearing within 10 days of the initial appearance or service of the charging document.
+Defendants, whose cases include felony charges with exclusive circuit court jurisdiction, may request a preliminary hearing at or within 10 days of the initial appearance.
 Failure to make a timely request is an automatic waiver of the preliminary hearing.
-Following a written or default waiver by the defendant, the state's attorney may request a preliminary hearing in District Court for up to 10 days.
+Following a written or default waiver by the defendant, the State's Attorney may request a preliminary hearing in District Court for up to 10 days.

-After probable cause has been determined, the case is forwarded by the District Court to the circuit court within 15 days.
+After probable cause has been determined, the case is forwarded by the District Court to the Circuit Court within 15 days, although the State's Attorney is only required to file the Information within 30 days after the finding of probable cause.

 After probable cause has been determined, the case is scheduled for a felony dismissal date approximately 31 days out.
-The state's attorney has up until the dismissal date (30 days) to file a criminal information or indictment to forward the case to circuit court.
-If the state's attorney does not request to forward the case, the felony charges will be dismissed on the felony dismissal date and the remaining misdemeanor charges will be rescheduled for trial.
+The State's Attorney has up until the dismissal date to file a criminal information or indictment to forward the case to Circuit Court.
+If the State's Attorney does not request to forward the case, the felony charges will be dismissed on the felony dismissal date and the remaining misdemeanor charges will be rescheduled for trial.